traefik/traefik/docs/configuration/backends/dynamodb.md

 # Optional
 #
 Endpoint = "http://localhost:8080"
 ```

 Items in the `dynamodb` table must have three attributes:

-- `id` : string
-    - The id is the primary key.
+- `id` (string): The id is the primary key.
-- `name` : string
-    - The name is used as the name of the frontend or backend.
+- `name`(string): The name is used as the name of the frontend or backend.
-- `frontend` or `backend` : map
-    - This attribute's structure matches exactly the structure of a Frontend or Backend type in traefik.
+- `frontend` or `backend` (map): This attribute's structure matches exactly the structure of a Frontend or Backend type in traefik.
     See `types/types.go` for details.
     The presence or absence of this attribute determines its type.
     So an item should never have both a `frontend` and a `backend` attribute.